how to decoupage fabric

 Cutting Fabric to Decoupage Drawers

 First and foremost you want to iron your fabric to get out any wrinkles.
-Always iron with the pattern face down.
-You don’t want to risk messing up the pretty side of the fabric. iron fabric
+For best results, always iron with the pattern face down.
+You don’t want to risk messing up the pretty side of the fabric.

 Are you a visual person?
 To see a live video of how to decoupage furniture you can catch the video where I did it live on Facebook here: